nanduri1998/server-scripts/README.md

-# server-scripts
+# Server-Side-code

-Node-js Server scripts for POST and GET requests
+This includes the NodeJS APIs for the MEAN staxk app.
+Using the provided API POST and GET requests, the NodeMCU will be able to send data to the MongoDB and store it.
+Database also includes the user authentication data.